Here is our favorites and the 10 best places to visit in Barcelona.

 7. Montjüic Hill and Poble Espanyol

 Montjüic is a hill located south-west from the Barcelona city-centre.
 From the top is a great view over Barcelona.
-On the area of Montjüic there are many places worth visiting, like the Castle of Montjüic, Fundació Joan Miró, the Botanical Gardens of Barcelona, and the Magic Fountain, situated below the Palau Nacional on the Montjuïc hill.
+On the area of Montjüic there are many places worth visiting, such as the Castle of Montjüic, Fundació Joan Miró, the Botanical Gardens of Barcelona, and the Magic Fountain, situated below the Palau Nacional museum next to the Plaça d'Espanya square.

 Poble Espanyol has 117 buildings representing the fifteen autonomous communities of Spain.
 The area features also a theatre, school, restaurants, artisan workshops, and so on.
+In the area of Poble Espanyol there are often organized concerts and different kinds of activities.
 It is a perfect place to visit for all the family.

 8. Camp Nou stadium and FC Barcelona museum